Aleksa-237dp/Lesozavod-website-django/README.md

-# Lesozavod-website-django
+# Lesozavod-website-django 🐍
 Web application created in Python using the Django framework

-## Instructions on how to connect to the "Rock-Paper-Scissors" game
+## Instructions for connecting to the site "Lesozavod №10 Belka"

 | Download the repository |